- Academics

 |

 ProfileDr.
 Karyn Ogata Jones’ passion for health behavior research began with her work as a Master’s student at the University of Georgia in the early 1990s.
 While completing her graduate coursework, she was selected to serve as a research assistant on the NIOSH-funded “Harvesting Healthy Habits” (Cancer Control for Georgia Farming Populations, R. Parrott and C. Steiner, PIs) project.
 She interviewed public health migrant outreach workers, conducted field and survey research, and helped develop social cognitive theory-driven public education campaigns to improve skin cancer knowledge, prevention, and screening behaviors among farmers, farm workers, and their families.
 Upon completing her MA coursework, she was hired as a graduate intern in the Georgia Department of Public Health’s Cancer Control Section to assist with statewide public education, communication, and grant writing efforts.
 After her team secured over $2.5 million in initial annual funding from the CDC to expand Georgia’s breast and cervical cancer screening programs as part of the National Breast and Cervical Cancer Screening Program (BCCSP), she served as Communications Consultant, a position she held for four years.
 In this role, she developed and coordinated statewide BCCSP public education and recruitment efforts and provided technical assistance, training, and administrative support to county, district, and state-level public health staff and community partners for their breast cancer, cervical cancer, skin cancer, tobacco use prevention, and women’s health programs, and she was appointed to serve as the DPH representative to the Georgia Coalition on Donation.
 Upon returning to graduate school in 1999, she worked as a research assistant on the CDC-funded “Health & Heritage” (Communicating Genetics Information to the Lay Public, R. Parrott, PI) project.
 Her doctoral research involved focus group and survey methodology to assess breast cancer knowledge, communication, and screening behaviors among college students and their mothers.
-While completing her dissertation research, she joined the faculty at Clemson University, and worked in the Communication Studies (2002-2015) and Public Health Sciences (2016-2019) departments prior to joining the School of Nursing.
+While completing her dissertation research, she joined the faculty at Clemson University, and has been a member of the Communication and Public Health Sciences departments and School of Nursing.
 She is an expert on agenda setting theory applied to health and risk messaging, having published a number of articles examining the effects of the intersection of interpersonal and mediated communication related to health, and has additional recognized areas of expertise in disability communication and breast cancer communication.
-She grew up in Norcross, Georgia, and now lives in Jefferson, Georgia with her husband and three children.
+Her current research includes mindfulness training for individuals with depression, low physical activity, diabetes/prediabetes and those in recovery from alcohol and substance misuse disorders.
+She grew up in Norcross, Georgia, and currently lives in Jefferson, Georgia.
 Her oldest child has Prader-Willi Syndrome, a rare, randomly-occurring genetic spectrum disorder, with the resulting experiences providing context and inspiration for much of her work.
 Externally Funded Research Activity: “Using Patient Characteristics to Design Tailored Motivational Interviewing (MI) Approaches for Counseling Patients with Uncontrolled Hypertension: An Intervention Design and Feasibility Study.”
 (2019-2020).
 Principal Investigator (M. Jindal, Co-PI).
 Private donor.
 Amount: $10,751.
 "Mindfulness Interventions to Address Depression, Substance Misuse, and Physical Inactivity."
 (2018-2022).
 Co-Principal Investigator (L. Shi, PI).
 Greenville Health Authority.
 Amount: $558,972.
 "Improving Patient Communication for the 21st Century: Revising the Patient Needs Assessment Protocol."
 (2017).
 Co-Principal Investigator (R.R.
 Sinclair, PI).
 Private donor.
 Amount: $19,938.
 "Enhancing mHealth Technology in the PCMH Environment to Activate Chronic Care Patients."
 (2016-2018).
 Co-Investigator/Collaborator (R. Gimbel, PI).
-Department of Defense. | |
+Department of Defense.
+Invited Editorial Board Memberships: OMB Integrative and Complementary Medicine, 2024 Annals of Public Health, 2022 American Journal of Nursing Science, 2020 Madridge Journal of Women’s Health and Emancipation, 2019 | |

 Honors and AwardsClemson University Board of Trustees Award for Faculty Excellence 2009

-LinksWikipedia, Agenda Setting Theorybreast cancer communication researchgate index media coverage and disability research Agenda Setting in Health and Risk Messaging mindful walking training for adults with low physical activity |
+LinksQualitative study on perceptions about mindfulness trainingbreast cancer communication researchgate index media coverage and disability research Agenda Setting in Health and Risk Messaging Qualitative study on mindful walking training for adults with low physical activity |